Bradley-svg/GB-Heat-Pump-App-V1/docs/telemetry-factory-integration-pack.md

   - `INGEST_ALLOWED_ORIGINS` (comma-separated; no wildcard in prod)
   - `INGEST_RATE_LIMIT_PER_MIN` (recommend `120`)
   - `INGEST_SIGNATURE_TOLERANCE_SECS` (recommend `300`)
-- **R2 assets & Access** - Not required for ingest itself but must remain configured for the SPA and Access authentication (`wrangler.toml`, `docs/secret-management.md`).
+- **R2 assets & Access** - Not required for ingest itself but must remain configured for the SPA and Access authentication (`services/overseas-api/wrangler.toml`, `docs/secret-management.md`).

 > Ready: If the above bindings exist and D1 migrations are applied, the app is ready to ingest factory telemetry.
 The only remaining action is to provision the bench device record and share the credentials below.